 - Along with novel sensing and measurement technologies, we can imagine information technology tools for integrating data from multiple sources, creating meaningful presentations and visualizations of information, and for integrating information into a person’s health record.
 Current deficits in information presentation tools include the visualization of passive and activity monitoring of daily activity as well as tools that mediate communication and information sharing among healthcare providers, patients and caregivers.
 All of this is coupled with a need for systems that can interact and respond for just-in-time interventions when needed.
 This problem space requires more advanced inquiry into such areas as the attitudes and beliefs of users, and the usability and utility of systems for the diverse stakeholders that may use these technologies.

 - Additionally there is a need to explore methodologies for in-field evaluation and evolution of technology, addressing how one co-evolves technology and its evaluation in a medical context.
 In other computing domains, companies release software into the wild, observe how it’s used and evolve it quickly to address issues/opportunities that they discover.
 This process is counter to traditional NIH-style research.
 Given the speed in which technology changes occur, a more agile process is needed.

-The expected outcome of this activity is the preparation of a white paper describing a research agenda to inform new federal research on home health technologies for an aging population. that will lead to randomized trials to test the use of these technolgies for extending the active and healthy living for seniors.
-This workshop should focus on the use of technologies and systems for health care, services and monitoring provided in the home and community that targets disorders common to substantial proportions of the aging population and persons with chronic disabilities.
+The outcome of this activity was the preparation of a white paper describing a research agenda to inform new federal research on home health technologies for an aging population. that will lead to randomized trials to test the use of these technologies for extending the active and healthy living for seniors.
+This workshop focused on the use of technologies and systems for health care, services and monitoring provided in the home and community that targets disorders common to substantial proportions of the aging population and persons with chronic disabilities.

 Director of Global Healthcare Policy, Intel